herdiagusthio/leetcode/reverse-words-in-a-string/EXPLANATION.md

 # Explanation — Reverse Words in a String

 ## Problem
 Given an input string `s`, reverse the order of the words.
 A word is defined as a sequence of non-space characters.
 The returned string should have the words in reverse order, separated by a single space, and no leading or trailing spaces.

-Examples:
-- `"the sky is blue"` -> `"blue is sky the"`
-- `"  hello world!  "` -> `"world! hello"`

 ## Idea
 Split the input into words using `strings.Fields`, which trims leading/trailing whitespace and collapses multiple spaces.
 Then reverse the slice of words and join them with a single space.